saucelabs-training/demo-xcuitest/README.md

 > ⚠️ Make sure saucectl version is newer than **v0.44.0**

 ## Apps
-A prebuilt native iOS application and its XCUITests test cases are included in this repo.
+Prebuilt native iOS applications and their XCUITests test cases are included in this repo.
 The source of this application can be found on GitHub in this [folder](https://github.com/saucelabs/my-demo-app-ios).
 The test classes can be found [here](https://github.com/saucelabs/my-demo-app-ios/tree/main/My%20Demo%20AppUITests/Tests).

+### Real Devices
 The application is bundled in [`MyDemoApp.ipa`](./apps/MyDemoApp.ipa) and the test cases are bundled in [`MyDemoAppUITests-Runner.ipa`](./apps/MyDemoAppUITests-Runner.ipa).

+### Simulators
+The application is bundled in [`MyDemoAppSimulator.zip`](./apps/MyDemoAppSimulator.zip) and the test cases are bundled in [`MyDemoAppUITestsSimulator-Runner.zip`](./apps/MyDemoAppUITestsSimulator-Runner.zip).

 ## Examples